fabifrank/fabifrank/README.md

 # Hi, my name is Fabian (◠﹏◠)

-software engineer with passion for data analysis and machine learning.
+software & data engineer with passion for data analysis and machine learning.

 ## Stack